 “Dr. Chapman was one of my favorites,” she confesses.
 “I brought homemade oatmeal cookies to the interview.
 His administrative assistant asked me for the recipe later, so I guess he liked them.”

 A publisher at a writers’ conference challenged her to compile her homeschooling pieces into a book.
-With the help of Christian entrepreneur Mitch Smith, her first devotional, Joy in the Journey – Encouragement for Homeschooling Moms, was published in 2012.
+With the help of a Christian entrepreneur, her first devotional, Joy in the Journey – Encouragement for Homeschooling Moms, was published in 2012.

 She came home from a second writer’s conference and announced to her family, “I need a blog!”
 With a few clicks of the mouse, her college-aged daughter did a web search, plugged in some basic information, and her blog, Hungry for God . . .
 Starving for Time, was created.
 Today, Lori continues to post twice-weekly devotions to hundreds of subscribers.
 Positive feedback and comments from her readers prompted her to write her latest book, which carries the same name as her blog.